 Focus on delivering as much value to your existing clients as possible.
 Delivering incredible service will boost your reputation and help develop the references or case studies you need to win more accounts in the future.

-Consider incorporating guard management in your operation so you can easily identify when officers aren't doing what they're required to do.
+Consider incorporating an automated guard tour system into your operation so you can easily identify when officers aren't doing what they're required to do.

 Get ahead of issues before they jeopardize your reputation and relationships with your clients.